ShabnaNazar/Terraform_mySQL_Python_ETL/README.md

 Approach:

   -> Copy the source file in local.
+Change the file path in code to match your local soure path.

   -> Ingest the file to DataFrame using Anaconda notebook.

+  -> upload the SSL file from GIT to your working directory (same as source file path).

   -> Perform tranformations: